espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 > Est zaïrois aux termes de l'article 11 de la Constitution, à la date du 30 juin 1960, toute personne dont un des ascendants est ou a été membre d'une des tribus établies sur le territoire de la République du Zaïre dans ses limites du 1er août 1885, telles que modifiées par les conventions subséquentes.

-This law was controversial among all the Tutsi and Banyarwanda living in Congo at that time.
+This law was controversial among all Banyarwanda(people originated from Rwanda): Tutsi or Hutu living in Congo at that time.
 And it was when their complaints started.
 With this law, we can easily see that all the Tutsi who came to Congo after 1885 were without Congolese nationality and also without Rwandan nationality.
 In other words, they were “apatride” (stateless).
 They started the legal fight for their nationality and even wrote a letter to the UN. [*La Guerre à l'Est* Reference]

 After Bisengimana retired from office (1980–1990), Tutsi did not hold any political position in Zaire.
 However, they kept on doing their cattle business and became financially powerful even without political support.
 [Cite *The Path of a Genocide*]